Keerthitheja/TurtleSim_Ros/README.md

  * Take a test image `test_image.png`
  * Run the command - `$ros2 launch turtlesim_art turtlesim_art.launch.py image_path:=test_image.png`

- This will run the turtlesim bot and it will start drawing the patter
+ This will run the turtlesim bot and start drawing the pattern

  ## TODO
  - Spawn multiple turtles to speed up the sketch